codesandbox/sandpack/website/docs/docs/getting-started/themes.md

   <IntroCard title="Sandpack Theme Builder" description="Design and customize your own theme, among other Sandpack presets." href="https://sandpack.codesandbox.io/theme" actionText="Try it now" external />
 </div>

 The overall style can be set through the `theme` prop.
-Once again, sandpack offers a set of predefined options, but you can also pass individual values to style your `Sandpack` instance.
+Sandpack offers a set of predefined options, but individual values can be passed to customize the style of your `Sandpack` instance.

 ## Standard Themes